-In this lesson, you'll create, view, and hide layers which are helpful because you can edit them nondestructively, so you don't have to start over if you make a mistake or need to change something.
-Then, you'll create, move, duplicate, lock, unlock, cut, and paste layers to alter images more quickly.
+In this lesson, you'll create, view, and hide layers.
+Why do layers matter?
+Well, they open a world of opportunities for fine-tuning your images.
+You can edit a layered image nondestructively, so you don't have to start over if you make a mistake or need to change something.

-Practice using nondestructive editing to restore damaged images.
-Then, learn to transition from total opacity to total transparency as you work with grayscale and gradient masks.
-You'll also experiment with vignette edges and other edge effects, plus you'll create a Web page header.
+What happens if you want to place a person into a swimming pool or the ocean using Photoshop?
+To make the composite realistic, you need to transition from total opacity above the water line to total transparency below it.
+You'll learn that skill in this lesson as you work with grayscale and gradient masks.
+You'll also experiment with vignette edges and other edge effects, plus you'll create a web page header.

 Introduction to Photoshop CS3, CS4, or CS5 needs to have been completed or you need a good working knowledge of the basic tools in Photoshop and be able to make selections, use the Clone Stamp tool and Healing brushes, and do elementary color correction.
 You will also need to know how to create a new file folder and locate files on your hard drive.

 The instructional materials required for this course are included in enrollment and will be available online.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

 Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

 The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

 The final exam will be released on the same day as the last lesson.
 Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.